Furkhtmensch/CustomCImplementations/README.md

 %f     -> replace it with a floating point number (float and double, floats will always be implicitly converted to double, does not work with integers, sorry again)

-%.f    -> works in the same way as the previous one (%f)
+%.f    -> works the same way as the previous one (%f)

 %.xf   -> takes floats/doubles and prints with the first x decimal places